 In another eerie parallel to last year, the Hunter/Taker Mania epic cannot beat a superlative Cena main event in the race for my heart.

-Recently on the board I called this ”The Other’ of WWE main event matches.
+Recently on the forums I called this ”The Other’ of WWE main event matches.
 It is completely unlike anything else we have ever seen on this particular stage.
 No WWE main event I can think of has ever felt this legitimately out of control and dangerous.
 Brock is a beast on a completely different level, and this was one of the best single-match heel performances I’ve ever seen.
 And nobody takes a big time, main event ass kicking like John Cena.
 He was at his 2007 best here.
 And this was so much more than a wrestling match.
 It was a WWE main event spectacle and a brutal almost shoot-like fight, in equal measure.
 I don’t even feel like going into any details of the match or the spots.
 It hardly seems necessary – everyone who saw the match knows exactly what I’m talking about.
 It was just something else.
 Something completely else.
 The more time passes and the more I think about it, this match is seriously challenging for a place on my Top 10 of all time.
 An incredible piece of pro wrestling that will never be duplicated in WWE.